dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      In this case, the compiler sees that the `while` loop contains no store that can affect `status`.
-Because it assumes sequential execution, it can replace the loop with an if-statement that checks the loop condition once, and if it is true, infinite loops without reading the location again (this is not what we want).
+Because it assumes sequential execution, it decides it can replace the loop with an if-statement that checks the loop condition once, and if it is true, infinite loops without reading the location again (this is not what we want).
      Otherwise falls through (this is fine).
+     To see this:

             % arm-none-eabi-gcc -O3 -c wait-not-full.c
             % arm-none-eabi-objdump -d  wait-not-full.o